vikrambahadur/cas-overlay/README.md

 * Support for EhCache ticket registry with a two-node active-active setup
 * Support for Jasypt encryption/decryption of sensitive CAS settings
 * Support for Ldap authentication and attribute retrieval/release
-* Support for environment/tier specific builds through Maven filters.
+* Support for environment/tier specific builds through Maven filters
 * Support for a _fully_ automated build

 # Requirements